- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

-According to new research published today by the Foreign and Commonwealth Office (FCO), over 12 million British nationals are planning to travel abroad this year to visit Family & Friends.
+According to new research published today by the Foreign, Commonwealth & Development Office (FCDO), over 12 million British nationals are planning to travel abroad this year to visit Family & Friends.

 The research found that a third of people surveyed did not take out travel insurance when they stayed with family and friends overseas.
 Furthermore, 77% of people intending to visit family and friends this year were not intending to buy travel insurance and that saving money was a key factor in this decision.

-The FCO however, has warned that not taking out comprehensive travel insurance could turn out to be a false economy, because travellers could encounter serious financial difficulty if they need medical treatment or lose valuable possessions.
+The FCDO however, has warned that not taking out travel insurance could turn out to be a false economy, because travellers could encounter serious financial difficulty if they need medical treatment or lose valuable possessions.

 Just because you are familiar with an area, it may be where you spent your childhood, doesn’t mean that you won’t encounter the same problems as a tourist visiting the destination for the first time.
 For example, don’t assume you are immune to diseases prevalent in the area you are visiting because you have spend a lot of time there, you must still get the correct inoculations or take preventative measures such as taking malaria tablets.